lightaprs/LightAPRS-1.0/README.md

 # LightAPRS Tracker

 LightAPRS is one of the most affordable, smallest, lightest, powerful and open source APRS trackers available.
 It makes tracking pico balloons, weather balloons, model rockets, RC aircraft, and anything else that flies simple and easy.
-It is able to report location, altitude, temperature and pressure to the internet ([APRS-IS](http://status.aprs2.net)) or direct to an amateur radio once a minute with a solar panel/super capacitors or just 4xAAA batteries.
+It is able to report location, altitude, temperature and pressure to the internet ([APRS-IS](http://status.aprs2.net)) or direct to an amateur radio once a minute with a solar panel/supercapacitors or just 4xAAA batteries.
 Because LightAPRS is open source you can add your own custom sensors via I2C/SPI pins.

-LightAPRS is available on http://shop.qrp-labs.com/index.php?route=product/product&path=76&product_id=126 for order.
-If you need an APRS+WSPR tracker than checkout our new module [LightAPRS-W](https://github.com/lightaprs/LightAPRS-W-1.0)
+LightAPRS is available on http://shop.qrp-labs.com/aprs/lightaprs for order.
+If you need an APRS+WSPR tracker than checkout our new module [LightAPRS-W](https://github.com/lightaprs/LightAPRS-W-1.0) or LoRa/LoRaWAN tracker [LightTracker](https://github.com/lightaprs/LightTracker-1.0).

 <img src="images/lightaprs-pinout.jpg" width="600">